bioconda/bioconda-recipes/docs/source/contribute-a-recipe.rst

     # Run the build locally
     circleci build

 in the root of your repository clone.
-This command effectively runs ``conda build`` on all recipes recently changed.
+This command effectively runs the recipe linting and then  ``conda build`` on all recipes recently changed.
 It does so in an environment with properly configured channels and environment variables in ``scripts/env.yaml`` exported into the build environment.
 The latter allows ``conda build`` to fill in variables in recipes like ``CONDA_BOOST`` that otherwise wouldn't work with a simple ``conda build`` directly from the command line.

 However, due to technical limitations of the Circle CI client, the above test does **not** run the more stringent ``mulled-build`` tests.
 To do so, use the